 Major differences between Plato’s and Aristotle’s Concept on Poetry

-A master and his disciple stood against each other on two different approaches on poetry: idealistic approach vs. realistic approach.
-Aristotle studies poetry from Plato and stood against the charges that his mater made against poetry.
+A master and his disciple stood against each other on two different approaches to poetry: idealistic approach vs. realistic approach.
+Aristotle studies poetry from Plato and stood against the charges that his master made against poetry.
 Plato was an idealist while his disciple, Aristotle, turned into a realist.